charles-bucher/CloudOps-GuardDuty-Automation/README.md

 Confirm GuardDuty monitoring is active

 💡 About
 Automates threat detection and incident response using AWS GuardDuty, Terraform, and CloudWatch.
-Great for hands-on learning of cloud security observability and DevSecOps practices.
+Perfect for hands-on learning of cloud security observability and DevSecOps practices.

 GitHub Repo: cloudOps-guardDuty-automation